ryeash/assist/README.md

 }
 ```

-Register it with the Assist:
+Register it with Assist:
 ```java
 Assist assist = new Assist();
 assist.registerScope(PerRequest.class, RequestScopeProvider.class);
 ```

-Now class and factory method providers with the @PerRequest scope annotation will create one instance per request thread.
+Now class and factory method providers with the @PerRequest scope annotation will create one instance per request.

 Note: ScopeProvider implementations must be inject compatible, see:[@Inject](http://docs.oracle.com/javaee/7/api/javax/inject/Inject.html).
 Internally when creating a provider chain, the ScopeProvider itself is created using the